Appendices

 Energetic Body Mapping

-The Void (Source, Stillness, Pure Awareness, Unity)
+Void Body (Source, Stillness, Pure Awareness, Unity)

 Essence: Boundless potential and silent ground of being; the unfused field beneath all forms.